NTIA/sigmf-ns-ntia/ntia-sensor.sigmf-ext.md

 ## 1 Global

-The `ntia-scos` extension adds the following fields to the `global` SigMF object:
+The `ntia-sensor` extension adds the following fields to the `global` SigMF object:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|